liffiton/Gen-Ed/src/codehelp/docs/recommended_practices.md

 Additionally, you might identify students whose usage is not effective (e.g., repeatedly submitting ineffective queries or demonstrating overreliance), and reach out to them directly to provide guidance or a nudge.

 Instructors and TAs should sample CodeHelp's responses in each section of the course to spot and mitigate issues.
-For example, if it suggests a technique, function, or concept that does not fit the design of your course, you can add it to the avoid set in the instructor's class configuration interface to produce more appropriate responses to similar queries in the future.
+For example, if CodeHelp suggests a technique, function, or concept that does not fit the design of your course, you can add that to the avoid set in the instructor's class configuration interface to produce more appropriate responses to similar queries in the future.